People

 Brant is interested in understanding how evolutionary history shapes the genetic variation within species and populations and how differences in genetic variation translate into phenotypic differences at the population level.
 He is also interested in the molecular evolution of gene regulatory regions.

-Oluwaseun joined the lab during Fall 2023, and we're currently working on project ideas.
+Shubhankar joined the lab during Fall 2024 and we are currently working on project ideas for his research.

 Isabelle is supported by an NSF PFRB study entitled "Mechanisms and evolutionary maintenance of thermal plasticity and adaptation in a splash pool copepod".
 She will be working in the lab with us to generate and analyze a variety of different genomic data types related to her project proposal.

-Kimi is a technician in our lab who is responsible for preparing most of the OpenWings DNA sequencing libraries.
+Kimi was a technician in our lab who was responsible for preparing OpenWings DNA sequencing libraries.

 Caroline studied exactly what makes a bird "blue" by examining differences in the reflectance of blue birds, and she wrote a senior honors thesis entitled "The quantification of blue colors in several species of birds".